 Snoring is typically the first sign of sleep apnea.
 However, since snoring is so common, sleep apnea is frequently ignored.
-Learning about all the possible symptoms can help you determine if you suffer from the disorder or if you’re just a simple snorer.
+That’s why it’s important to learn about all the possible symptoms to help you determine if your snoring is more than just a sleeping habit.

-Common symptoms to look out for, especially if you snore, include:
+Common symptoms to look out for, especially if your snore, include:

 - Sore throat or dry mouth when you wake up